-Upon a Joint Motion of the parties, the undersigned Hearing Officer issued an Order on October 23, 2023, holding the case in abeyance until December 7, 2023.
+Several joint or uncontested motions were filed by the parties during 2023 resulting in the case being held in abeyance by order of the undersigned Hearing Officer until December 20, 2023.
 Following the end of the abeyance period, ACHD again motioned the Tribunal to hold the case in further abeyance to afford time for the United States Environmental Protection Agency ("EPA") to consider a petition filed by various environmental groups requesting that EPA object to the Title V Permit as issued by ACHD.
-U.S. Steel opposed ACHD's Motion, and the undersigned Hearing Officer ultimately issued an Order on December 15, 2023, denying the Motion, setting a schedule for the filing of a motion seeking summary relief and/or requesting a stay by U.S. Steel and the subsequent filings in response thereto, and scheduling a Hearing on the Notice of Appeal to begin June 3, 2024.
-Pursuant to that Order, U.S. Steel filed its Motion for Summary Relief or in the Alternative Motion for Stay with this Tribunal on January 5, 2024.
-ACHD filed its Reply to U.S. Steel's Motion on January 25, 2024, and then U.S. Steel filed its subsequent Reply thereto on February 5, 2024.
+U.S. Steel opposed ACHD's Motion, and the undersigned Hearing Officer ultimately issued an Order on January 12, 2024, denying the Motion, setting a schedule for the filing of a motion seeking summary relief and/or requesting a stay by U.S. Steel and the subsequent filings in response thereto, and scheduling a Hearing on the Notice of Appeal to begin June 17, 2024.
+Pursuant to that Order, U.S. Steel filed its Motion for Summary Relief or in the Alternative Motion for Stay with this Tribunal on January 29, 2024.
+ACHD filed its Reply to U.S. Steel's motion on February 20, 2024, and then U.S. Steel filed its subsequent Reply thereto on March 1, 2024.